Got a question about the best way to cook, prepare and store your favourite Quorn products?

-We have a Palm Oil policy for Quorn products.
-This policy applies to all products produced under the Quorn brand.
+We have a Palm Oil policy for Quorn branded products.

 Quorn Foods are aware that there are a range of important environmental and social concerns regarding the production of palm oil, a natural vegetable oil widely used in the food industry.